By Diana Bocco

 One thing to keep in mind is that some cats are more vocal than others, so just because your cat is talking, it doesn’t mean he’s sick.
 “However, if you normally have a quiet kitty who’s now meowing a lot, it might be time for a vet visit,” says Dr. Ryan.

 The opposite is also true.
 Take notice if your vocal cat becomes unexpectedly quiet.
-“Always consider your cat’s normal behavior, and if there are any changes, it is best to call the veterinarian,” says Dr. Ryan.
+“Always consider your cat’s normal behaviour, and if there are any changes, it is best to call the veterinarian,” says Dr. Ryan.

 His Breath Is Not the Freshest